jonathanbossenger/block-theme-course/module-06/03-Using-Block-Patterns-in-Themes.md

 ![WordPress page editor with the Patterns inserter open on the left, showing a single hero pattern with a background image.](/images/module-06/lesson-03/hero-with-background-inserter.jpg)

 Images are merely the tip of the iceberg when it comes to what type of data you can use in a block pattern.
-You could potentially show a specific configuration of a pattern based on whether a specific plugin is active, for example.
+You could potentially show a specific configuration based on whether a specific plugin is active, for example.
 Internationalizing text strings and including media are the most common scenarios.

-> **Note**\
-> Because patterns are registered on the `init` action hook, they cannot rely on any data or conditionals that are set or generated after that point in the WordPress load process.
+> **Note** Because patterns are registered on the `init` action hook, they cannot rely on any data or conditionals that are set or generated after that point in the WordPress load process.